PanoramicPanda/Icarus-Talent-Calc/README.md

 };
 ```

-4. Define any track connections using [from, to] positions or talent names within the tracks property of the tree file.
-The coordinates are treated like a two dimensional grid, with the origin at the top left corner, and the rows going downwards.
+5. Define any track connections using `{from:, to:}` pairs either by:
+- Talent names (e.g., `{from: "Iron Miner", to: "Lucky Strike"}`)
+- Coordinate references (e.g., `{from: [3, 0], to: "Seasoned Logsman"}`)

+Coordinates are treated as `[row, column]` on a grid, with (0, 0) in the top-left.

 ### 🛡 Talent Data Guidelines

 - Talent `name` must be unique within a tree
 - `rank` should be 1–4, with appropriate gating
-- Use `benefits` and `benefitsDesc` to group effects in the summary
+- benefits is an array of arrays of { value, desc } objects
+  - Each outer array represents a point spent
+  - Each inner array can hold multiple effects for that rank
+  - The total amount of outer arrays equals the number of points available for that talent
+  - If a `{ value }` is provided with no desc, the most recent previous desc will be used automatically
 - `prerequisites` can be:
   - Single string = requires any one
   - Array of strings = requires any one